marijnh/Eloquent-JavaScript/11_async.md

 So an `async` function is a special type of generator.
 It produces a promise when called, which is resolved when it returns (finishes) and rejected when it throws an exception.
-Whenever it yields (awaits) a promise, the result of that promise (value or exception) is given back to it when it finishes.
+Whenever it yields (awaits) a promise, the result of that promise (value or thrown exception) is the result of the `await` expression.

 ## The event loop